sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

 <br/>

 # Coin Mixing
 I want to mention coin mixing as this should be done by any privacy conscious Bitcoiner.
-This technique creates it exponentially more difficult to track your identity and further helps preserve your privacy.
+This technique creates it exponentially more difficult to track your transactions and further helps preserve your privacy.

+***Note:*** *Mixing your bitcoin can essentially flag your bitcoin as "tainted", so if you ever attempted to sell it on a centralized exchange you may be denied service.
+The centralized exchanges accomplish this by analyzing and determining if any of the bitcoin you've sent into the exchange is linked to any addresses associated with coin mixing.
+Moral of the story, don't ever sell your bitcoin :)*

 ## Overview
 In my laments terms, coin mixing is the technique of:
 - Pooling your bitcoin with other peers
-- Mixing your coins together using magical techniques that the coin mixing services perform
+- Mixing your coins together using magical techniques that the coin mixing service performs
-- bitcoin are spit back out at random amounts to eventually equal the original amount you sent in.
+- bitcoin are sent back out at random amounts to eventually equal the original amount you sent in

-***Note:*** *Mixing your bitcoin can essentially flag your bitcoin so if you ever attempted to sell it on a centralized exchange you may be denied service.
-This is accomplished by centralized exchanges determining if any of your bitcoin is linked to addresses associated with coin mixing.*
+## Mixing Services
 - [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver)
 - [Whirlpool](https://samouraiwallet.com/whirlpool)